TALK THROUGH ITSupporting Mental Health for adults, children & teenagers

 What happens in a session?

-In your sessions, we ackowledge that things in your life are perhaps not going as you would like them to.
+In the sessions, we ackowledge that things in your life are perhaps not going as you would like them to.
+We talk about these - if you want to.
 We look at the surrounding issues and we talk about what is going well.
 You pin-point small changes that you can make, so that you can move forward.
-Solution-focused therapy is about noticing what is going well rather than focusing on what isn't.
-It helps change the negative cycle and steer you towards a more positive end result and is especially effective for those who appear to be stuck in a rut and unable to move forward.
+Solution-focused therapy changes the negative cycle and steers you towards a more positive end result and is especially effective for those who appear to be stuck in a rut and unable to move forward.

-Please understand - just because it is solution focused it does not mean we don't talk about the problem - which is very similar to counselling in that respect - of course we can and we do, but we don't have to.
-If you are someone who does not want to talk about the problem but you do want to move forward, solution-focused thereapy is particularly effective.
-Not sure?
-Give it a try.
+Please understand - just because it is solution-focused it does not mean we don't talk about the problem - which is very similar to counselling in that respect - of course we can and we do, but we don't have to.
+If you are someone who does not want to talk about the problem but you do want to move forward, solution-focused therapy is particularly effective.

 I've been to Counselling and it hasn't worked before, what makes you think that this is different?